Business Process Outsourcing (BPO)

 Disadvantages of BPO:

 It is needless to say that where there are benefits, there are indeed some disadvantages.
 Procuring a BPO is not above it.
-ABC Partners endeavours to mitigate these drawbacks and so far ABC Partners is successful.
-However, for the betterment of both the hiring company and ABC, here is the list of potential risks associated with BPO:
+Bangladesh Consultant endeavours to mitigate these drawbacks and so far Bangladesh Consultant is successful.
+However, for the betterment of both the hiring company Bangladesh Consultant, here is the list of potential risks associated with BPO:

 • In BPO services, documents with high sensitivities and regulated data are transferred from both ends of the procedure.
 Therefore, both organisation and the BPO should take necessary steps to make sure that the communication medium they are using is safe and using cutting edge technologies to secure the contents of the documents.
 There are possible threats of virus, hacking, malware or ransomware problems which may cause huge problem for both the parties.
 If precautions were not taken, it would be nearly impossible to retrieve the data that were lost or stolen.